Licorice

 Pontefract in Yorkshire, England, is where liquorice mixed with sugar began to be used as a sweet in the contemporary way.[23]
 Pontefract cakes were originally made there.[24]
 In Cumbria, County Durham, Yorkshire and Lancashire, it is colloquially known as 'Spanish', supposedly because Spanish monks grew liquorice root at Rievaulx Abbey near Thirsk.[25]

 In Italy, Spain and France, liquorice is used in its natural form.
 The root of the plant is simply harvested, washed, dried, and chewed as a mouth freshener.
 Throughout Italy, unsweetened liquorice is consumed in the form of small black pieces made only from 100% pure liquorice extract.
 In Calabria, a liqueur is made from pure liquorice extract and in Reggio Emilia a soft drink called acqua d'orcio is made.
-Liquorice is also used in Syria and Egypt.
+In some parts of the Arab world, including Syria, Egypt, and Palestine, it is consumed as a cold beverage, especially in Ramadan.[citation needed]

 In southeastern Turkey, such as in Diyarbakır, licorice root is traditionally made into a chilled beverage that is most commonly consumed in summer.[26]